vivaria/edisonrul.ing/README.md

 _(1) Each time a Fairy-Type monster is Summoned, inflict 600 damage to your opponent.
 (2) Once per turn, you can send 1 Fairy-Type monster you control, except "Athena", to the Graveyard and Special Summon 1 Fairy-Type monster from your Graveyard, except "Athena"._

 *   The (1) Trigger Effect is mandatory, it activates & resolves on the field.
-    *   "Athena's" first effect does not inflict damage when it is Summoned.
+    *   "Athena"'s first effect does not inflict damage when it is Summoned.
     *   If 2(+) Fairy-Type monsters are Special Summoned by the same effect, "Athena" inflicts 600 damage to the opponent's Life Points.
-    *   If 2(+) effects in the Chain Special Summon a Fairy-Type monster, "Athena's" effect will inflict 600 damage for each effect.
+    *   If 2(+) effects in the Chain Special Summon a Fairy-Type monster, "Athena"'s effect will inflict 600 damage for each effect.
 *   The (2) Ignition Effect activates & resolves on the field.
     *   Tributing 1 Fairy-Type monster, except "Athena", is a cost.
     *   This second effect targets 1 Fairy-Type monster in your Graveyard, it is negated by "Necrovalley".